llpeterson/applications/infrastructure.md

 progress is being made.
 For example, new management tools are starting to leverage standard protocols like HTTP to monitor and configure network devices.
-This is a positive step because it gets us out of the business of creating new protocols and let's us focus on creating smarter management tools, perhaps by taking advantage of Machine Learning algorithms to determine if something is amiss.
+This is a positive step because it gets us out of the business of creating yet another request/reply protocols and let's us focus on creating smarter management tools, perhaps by taking advantage of Machine Learning algorithms to determine if something is amiss.

 In the same way HTTP is starting to replace SNMP as the protocol for talking to network devices, there is a parallel effort to replace